 The Fisher Center annually sponsors a research grant program available to all UC Berkeley Ph.D. students with research projects in the areas of real estate, real estate finance, and urban economics.
 Over the past twenty years, the Center has given out more than $2,000,000 to over 100 students and faculty at Berkeley.

 For more information on applying, please contact Thomas Chappelear via email ([email protected]) or call 510-643-6109.
-The call for proposals for the 2025-26 fiscal year will be sent out in the spring.
-The previous CFP can be seen here.
+A pdf of this information can also be downloaded here.

 2024-2025 Fisher Center Grant Recipients